The Debt Trap No One Wants to Talk About: Repaying Credit Card Debt in America

 It’s Not Just About Overspending

 In these moments, credit cards become lifelines.
 But they’re lifelines with hooks.
-Interest compounds, balances balloon, and what started as a temporary fix becomes a long-term trap.
-Repaying credit card debt becomes a Sisyphean task, especially when minimum payments barely touch the principal.
+Interest compounds, balances balloon, and what started as a temporary fix becomes a long-term trap, especially when a damaged credit rating makes every future financial decision more expensive.

 The Psychology of Debt: Why We Stay Stuck

 Debt isn’t just financial—it’s psychological.
 The shame, stress, and anxiety associated with credit card debt can be paralyzing.
-Many people avoid looking at their statements, delay payments, or convince themselves that “everyone else is doing it too.”
+Many people avoid looking at their statements, delay payments, or repeat the same credit card mistakes that keep them stuck.

 But denial doesn’t pay down balances.
 Facing the reality of your debt is the first step toward freedom.
 And yes, it’s uncomfortable.
 But discomfort is better than financial ruin.